LintaoAmons/bookmarks.nvim/README.md

   - [x] `!newlist [listname]` bookmark current line into a newly created bookmark list and set the list as current active list.
 - [x] remove parse commands, prefer BookmarkCommands instead
 - [x] `BookmarkCommands` commands picker, a picker allow user to trigger any bookmark command.
-- [ ] user defined commands
 - [x] more useful information when deal with corrupted json db (no issues report yet)
 - [ ] refactor: extract picker module
-- [ ] Telescope as default picker and will fallback to vim.ui if don't have telescope dependencies
 - [x] telescope enhancement (use specific command instead)
-- [ ] Recent files as bookmarks: record all the buffer the user recently opened and sort by the visited_at
 - [x] A new command to create bookmark and put it into specific bookmark list (instead current active one)
+- [ ] Project
+    - [ ] Add a project field
+    - [ ] relative path. (project_path/relative_path can make the bookmarks portable, share your bookmarks to another people or your second laptop)
+    - [ ] bookmarks of current project
+    - [ ] Hooks: Gotobookmark can trigger function like switch project automatically
-- [ ] goto next/prev bookmark in the current buffer
+- [ ] Grep content in bookmarks' files

 ### V2

+- [ ] Sequance diagram out of bookmarks: Pattern `[actor] -->actor sequance_number :: desc`
 - [ ] filetree-like BookmarkList and Bookmark browsing.
+    - use `nui` or a `custom buffer`
+    - custom buffer (can render more things, and can nav/copy/paste with ease)
+        - local Keybindings
+        - popup window
+        - readonly and read current line to trigger action
+- [ ] Recent files as bookmarks: record all the buffer the user recently opened and sort by the visited_at
+- [ ] goto next/prev bookmark in the current buffer
 - [ ] smart location calibration according to bookmark content